thewilliamalexander/git-learning-hub/README.md

 > Simple Step:
 <br>
-    1. type your code in local \
+    1. type your code in local <br>
-    2. git add: to track changes that you made in local (tip: use git diff to see the changes in cmd)\
+    2. git add: to track changes that you made in local (tip: use git diff to see the changes in cmd) <br>
-    3. git commit: to save the changes in local machine \
+    3. git commit: to save the changes in local machine <br>
-    4. git status: see the status of your git \
+    4. git status: see the status of your git <br>
-    5. git push: push the changes to github \
+    5. git push: push the changes to github <br>
-    6. git pull: pull the perhaps* new version changes \
+    6. git pull: pull the perhaps* new version changes <br>
     7. git clone: to clone from github repository
 </br>